unc-csxl/csxl.unc.edu/docs/get_started.md

     1. `honcho start`
         1. Wait until you see "frontend.1 | Compiled successfully" emitted from the Angular dev server.
     2. Open `localhost:1560` in a browser and you should see the XL site running locally in development.
+    3. To stop the development servers, press `Ctrl+C` in the terminal running `honcho` and close VSCode.